Rajarshi-B/CRYPTeX-vF/README.md

 # CRYPTeX-vF
-A Cryptography GUI App made as a pet project(fun) using python.
-Can be used to encrypt text and small binary files.
-Uses standard AES-256 primarily.
-On top of which a Shift Cipher can be used to completely obfuscate the AES-Output and even be converted to a One-Time-Pad if the shift cipher's key is random.
+A Cryptography GUI App made as a pet project (for-fun) using python.
+To be used to encrypt text and small binary files.
+Uses standard AES-256-PBKDF2_SHA2 with random salts and iv.
+On top of which a Shift Cipher is used to completely obfuscate the AES-Output and can even be converted to a One-Time-Pad if the shift cipher's key is random and length is sufficient.
+Shift Cipher wrapper is used on top because the output of AES is pseudorandom and unpredicatble for random salts and iv, frequency analysis using language structure will fail.

-Code is badly written :P
+>Code is badly written :P

+>I am not an expert in cryptography, neither a professional programmer, use at your own risk, if your are going to use it at all :P

  In short the cipher works in the following steps